bhelyer/ReTree/README.md

 I got fed up with what was available in terms of recursively removing directories under plain CMD, so I wrote this simple little utility.

-ReTree goes through every argument its given and recursively moves files to the recycling bin.
+ReTree goes through every argument it's given and recursively moves files to the recycling bin.
 That's it.
 I don't really expect this to be useful to anyone but myself, but if I'm going to throw it on GitHub anyway, I may as well make it a little presentable.